dataheck/.github/profile/README.md

-DataHeck is a company that builds data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.
+DataHeck is a business that builds data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.

 The following is our elevator pitch.